SIX THINGS YOU SHOULD AVOID IF YOU HAVE POSTPARTUM DEPRESSION

 1. Scary Stuff

-Avoid horror movies and scary books.
+Avoid horror movies, scary or too real doctor dramas, and scary books.
 Don’t watch too much news, and don’t surf the internet carelessly.
 Be very choosy about which websites you go to and which discussion forums you join.
 Some “mommy websites” don’t have trained moderators running their postpartum depression forums, and you’ll run into well-meaning women telling you exactly what you need to do, and not do, to get better.
 They don’t know you and they don’t know exactly what you need.
 Each person responds differently to treatment.
 Some take meds and some don’t.
 Some have side effects and some don’t.
 Some have a great doctor and some don’t.
 Some get better quickly and some don’t.
 If you spend all day comparing yourself to what women on the internet have done you can drive yourself crazy.
-Try to go to safer sites, where trained peer support and/or research-based information are offered, like Postpartum Progress or your state’s local support organization.
+Try to go to safer sites, where trained peer support and/or research-based information are offered, like our SmartPatients forum, your state’s local support organization, or any of our great resources for moms.

 2. An Overscheduled Life